posener/gitfs/README.md

 [![GoDoc](https://godoc.org/github.com/posener/gitfs?status.svg)](http://godoc.org/github.com/posener/gitfs)
 [![goreadme](https://goreadme.herokuapp.com/badge/posener/gitfs.svg)](https://goreadme.herokuapp.com)

-Package gitfs loads static files in Go code without binary-packing.
+Package gitfs is a complete solution for static files in Go code.

-This package enable loading any file from remote git repository in Go code.
+This package enables loading any file from remote git repository in Go code.
-This files can be used for static serving, template loading, content loading, or anything else.
+The static files are not required to be packed into the go binary in order to be used.
+They can be loaded in runtime when accessed, or preloaded when the program starts.

 The following features are supported:

-* Loading of specific version is supported.
+* Loading of specific version/tag/branch.

-* For debug purposes, the files can be loaded from local path.
+* For debug purposes, the files can be loaded from local path instead of the remote repository.
 The transition from remote project to local files is smooth.

-* Project is loaded instantly and files are loaded lazily but only once.
+* Files are loaded lazily by default or they can be preloaded if required.

+* Files can be packed to the Go binary using a command line tool, which provides a smooth transition from using remote repository to binary packed.

+* This project is using the standard `http.FileSystem` interface for the loaded static files, and provides tooling around it.

 #### Usage

-First, we need to create a filesystem using the `New` function.
-This function accepts the project path with pattern:
+First, create a filesystem using the `New` function.
+This function accepts the project path with pattern: `github.com/<owner>/<repo>(/<path>)?(@<ref>)?`.
-`github.com/<owner>/<repo>(/<path>)?(@<ref>)?`.
 If no `path` is specified, the root of the project will be used.
 `ref` can be any git branch using `heads/<branch name>` or any git tag using `tags/<tag>`.
 If the tag is of Semver format, the `tags/` prefix is not required.
 If no `ref` is specified, the default branch will be used.

-Here we will load repository `github.com/x/y` at version v1.2.3 and internal path "static":
+In the following example, the repository `github.com/x/y` at version v1.2.3 and internal path "static" is loaded:

 ```go
 fs, err := gitfs.New(ctx, "github.com/x/y/static@v1.2.3")